jmgandarias/uma_arm_description/README.md

-Repo with the description package og the UMA arm
+Repo with the description package of the UMA arm